afternone/DFA.jl/README.md

 * **boxratio**: the ratio of successive boxes.
 This argument is used as an input to the logScale function.
 Default: `2`.

-To perform DFA on x with boxmax=1000, boxmin=4, boxratio=1.2, overlap=0.5:
+To perform a DFA on x with boxmax=1000, boxmin=4, boxratio=1.2, overlap=0.5:
 ```
 L1, FL1 = dfa(x, boxmax=1000, boxmin=4, boxratio=1.2, overlap=0.5)
 polyfit(log10(L1), log10(FL1))